Submissions

 • Zhang Yimou 張藝謀.
 1988.
 Red Sorghum (Hong Gaoliang 紅高粱).

-To facilitate the processing, all authors are requested to fill out the metadata during the submission process.
+To facilitate the post-submission process, all authors are requested to fill out the metadata during the submission process.

 Privacy Statement